 Converted from USD based on the latest exchange rate.
 Final amount and payment will be in USD.
 Final conversion rate is determined by your bank.

-This departure is either sold out or almost fully booked but with deposit we will request additional rooms from our hotels where possible.
+This departure is either sold out or almost fully booked.
+With a deposit, we will request additional rooms from our hotels where possible.

 Day by Day

-Ballynahinch Castle, Connemara
+Ballynahinch Castle, Co Galway

 - All hotel accommodation

 - All breakfasts, four lunches and four dinners, including wine